aksp08/Instagram-User-Analytics/README.md

 13 users liked all 257 photos, indicating extremely high engagement or possible automated activity.

 **Output**

+a.
 Through SQL analysis, the project successfully:

+b.
 Identified loyal early adopters of the platform

+c.
 Quantified inactive users and engagement levels

+d.
 Determined high-performing content through like analysis

+e.
 Identified trending hashtags for marketing opportunities

+f.
 Discovered optimal days for marketing campaign launches

+g.
 Detected potential bot accounts interacting with all platform content

 The results demonstrate how structured SQL queries can transform relational data into actionable insights.

 **Business Recommendations**

 Based on the findings:

 1. Re-engage Inactive Users